-Dating back to 3000BC, the difficult to pronounce Hulbjerg Jættestue is a burial spot in Denmark.
+Dating back to 3,000 BCE, the difficult-to-pronounce Hulbjerg Jættestue is a burial spot in Denmark.
 Upon its discovery, forty corpses were found inside, one of which showed early examples of dentistry.

 Monte d’Accoddi, Italy

-Monte d’Accoddi is an archaeological site in Sardinia, Italy that archaeologists believe were erected between 2700 and 2000 BC.
-Discovered in 1954, many presumed Monte d’Accoddi featured an altar, temple or step pyramid.
+Monte d’Accoddi is an archaeological site in Sardinia, Italy, that archaeologists believe was erected between 2,700 and 2,000 BCE.
+Discovered in 1954, Monte d’Accoddi probably once featured an altar, temple, or step pyramid.

 This Neolithic warren of ancient homes dates back to 7,400 BCE.
 Though the purpose of each of the rooms found in the compound is up for debate, archeologists are relatively sure that all were domestic buildings — that is, each nook and cranny was a home.

 Since there were no streets or roads to separate the dwellings, people lived in close proximity, which points to a deeply cooperative society.
 Bodies were found buried beneath hearths and beds, suggesting the people of Çatalhöyük venerated their dead and kept them close.